QualiTorque/qualitorque.github.io/docs/overview/features.md

 ## Orchestration
 * __Multiple public/private cloud vendors__: Deploy your environment on AWS, Azure, GCP, OCI, vCenter, and more.
-* __IaC and container technologies__: Torque provides out-of-the-box support for Terraform modules, Helm charts, CloudFormation templates, Kukbernetes manifests, and more, allowing Torque to discover your assets and create working blueprints, which can be used as single-asset blueprints or integrated into multi-asset blueprints with dependencies and interconnections.
+* __IaC and container technologies__: Torque provides out-of-the-box support for Terraform modules, Helm charts, CloudFormation templates, Kubernetes manifests, and more, allowing Torque to discover your assets and create working blueprints, which can be used as single-asset blueprints or integrated into multi-asset blueprints with dependencies and interconnections.

 ## Self-service